s-r-e-e-r-a-j/IpShifter/README.md

 - **Infinite Mode:** If you set the number of rotations to `0`, the script will run indefinitely and continuously rotate your IP.

-- **System Permissions:** The script will require `sudo` privileges to install Tor and other dependencies.
+- **System Permissions:** The Tool will require `sudo` privileges to install Tor and other dependencies.
 You may need to provide your password when prompted.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.